-We support the principles laid down in the ILO Declara policy statement) to prevent the identified risks.
-In ation of Fundamental Principles and Rights at Work.
-We addition, the necessary adjustments will be made to the recognise freedom of association and promote the right already existing whistleblower system.
-We aim to conof workers to collective agreements within the limits of tinuously document the reviews, measures and adjustapplicable laws.
-We oppose all forms of modern slavments and prepare the due diligence report. ery and ensure that forced or compulsory labour does not take place in any form.
+We support the principles laid down in the ILO Declaration of Fundamental Principles and Rights at Work.
+We recognise freedom of association and promote the right of workers to collective agreements within the limits of applicable laws.
+We oppose all forms of modern slavery and ensure that forced or compulsory labour does not take place in any form.
 We support the elimination of exploitative child labour and commit to respect the Convention Concerning Minimum Age for Admission to Employment (ILO Convention No. 138).
 We are committed to complying with all existing equal employment opportunity regulations in the respective countries.
 The remuneration and benefits paid or provided for a normal working week are at least the legally valid minimum to be guaranteed.
 In the absence of statutory or collective bargaining agreements, they are guided by industryspecific, locally customary remuneration and benefits.
 We reject any form of discrimination and comply with the laws applicable in this context.
-We guarantee the protection of the health and safety of our employees at DURING THE YEAR the workplace within the framework of the applicable national regulations.
+We guarantee the protection of the health and safety of our employees at the workplace within the framework of the applicable national regulations.